jcarriere/ckfinder-symfony-bundle/README.md

-CKFinder 3 Bundle for Symfony 3
+CKFinder 3 Bundle for Symfony 4
 ===============================

 This repository contains the CKFinder 3 bundle for Symfony.
-If you're looking for bundle for Symfony 2, please refer [here](https://github.com/ckfinder/ckfinder-symfony2-bundle).

 ## Installation